omodev/SVG-tutorial/README.md

-# SVG-tutorial
+# SVG-tutorial :

 Some basic logos created with pure html and css using svg .

-You don't need to upload your png logos anymore.

-with SVG you can create and draw whatever you want with html .
+IF you're not a photoshop fan , or you don't master it , or you simply want to stick to code .
+You can use SVG to create and draw whatever you want with pure html/css code .

-Therefore you don't have to master Photoshop to have a clean design of your website .

 #DEMO :
+Some very simple and basic logos , that I created using SVG , you can check the code , It's really simple :D .

 http://codepen.io/omodev/full/BjoWwE/